|

 Pakistan, Georgia, El Salvador, Venezuela, Peru, Colombia,

-cultural attache and during that time my Spanish achieved nearly native
+cultural attache and during that time his Spanish achieved nearly native

 born status.
-I lecture regularly in Spanish when that is called for.
+He lectures regularly in Spanish when that is called for.

 1. What's American About America?